Suri312006/Hermes/.notes/main.typ

 	- inspired by how groovy had the provider system
 	- to make sparta-ll into a provider based system, its fairly cheap to have a small embedded device to act as a proxy for each user its not super unfeasable

+- [ ] Add TLS
+	- this would also require me to host it on a server

 - [ ] client side implementation with sqlite?
 #strike()[